FelixOnline/v2/content/articles/2018-03-09-the-oscars-2018-predictable-results-predictable-protests-predictable-jokes-predictable-disappointment.md

 Another big breakthrough was the win of Best Foreign Language Film for Chile’s _A Fantastic Woman_, which centres around the experience of a trans woman following the death of her older partner.
 The film is driven by the intensity of lead actor Daniela Vega, who is herself trans, and became the first transgender presenter at the Oscars when she introduced Sufjan Stevens, performing ‘Mystery of Love’ alongside Annie Clark and Moses Sumney.

 On the whole, however, the Academy seemed more prepared to pay tribute to diversity and equality in the form of long montages that said little, rather than tangible changes.
 While Dee Rees’ _Mudbound_ was held up as a great example of black women making beautiful films, it was only nominated for four awards, and won none.
 One of these nominations was for Rachel Morrison, who became the first woman ever to be nominated for Best Cinematography in the Academy’s 90-year history – in and of itself an embarrassment.

+> “Frances McDormand manages to salvage the night with a rousing speech”

 Greta Gerwig’s _Lady Bird_ went home empty-handed – a travesty – while legendary director Agnès Varda also lost out for Best Documentary.
 The issue here isn’t so much that Gerwig or Varda deserved to win in their categories, but rather, the eventual winners were so predictable and safe, and – in a number of cases – weren’t actually the best out of the nominees.